Brett Milano: Music journalism and writing career

 According to the Boston Globe, Milano is a veteran music critic whose 2007 book, The Sound of Our Town: A History of Boston Rock and Roll, "should be required reading for anyone interested in understanding Boston's unique contribution to rock 'n' roll."

 Milano entered the Boston music scene in the 1980s as a music journalist.
 He was a long-time columnist for the Boston Phoenix, as well as the Boston Globe and Sound & Vision magazine.
 Milano has also written for publications such as Billboard, Pulse, and the College Media Journal.
 In 2013, he became the editor of OffBeat, where he has written about music since 2005.

-Turning his hand to fiction, he is the author of two short stories anthologized in the 2011 and 2012 volumes of Tales from the House Band, a series of books edited by Deborah Grabien.
+Turning his hand to fiction, Milano is the author of two short stories anthologized in the 2011 and 2012 volumes of Tales from the House Band, a series of books edited by Deborah Grabien.